kssim/PTYSH/README.md

 ### Start shell
 When you run the 'ptysh_main.py', the shell begins.<br>
 You can use the commands summarized below.<br>
-During PTYSH to use commands such as ctrl-c and ctrl-z does not work.<br>
+You can't use the command (suchs as Ctrl-Z or Ctrl-C) to use during PTYSH.<br>

 ### Add custom module
 To add a module, you will create a file with reference to the sample code in the "modules" directory.<br>
-You can create additional logic inherit the class ptysh_module.<br>
+You can create additional logic inherit the class 'ptysh_module'.<br>

 ## Command
-### disable mode
+### In 'disable mode'
 1. enable
 	* Enter the control shell
-	* It required password. (default password is ptysh)
+	* It is required password. (default password is ptysh)
 2. exit
 	* exit the shell.
 3. list